sn8/PHP-btce-api/README.md

-btce
-====

-BTC-e API Class
+WEX.nz API Class

-Allows for the use of the Private and Public APIs from BTC-e.
+Allows for the use of the Private and Public APIs from WEX.nz.

 Built in Support For:
 	Public API: